 Sunday: 10:00 AM – 4:00 PM

-Walk-in, no appointment necessary.
+Walk-in service welcomed.
+Please do not call prior to your arrival.
 Eagle Urgent Care is located in the lower level (first floor) at the Eagle Health Care Center, Suite 120.

 COLORADO MOUNTAIN MEDICAL EAGLE

 Colorado Mountain Medical provides a full range of medical services from our Eagle clinic.
 Patients have access to total family care from wellness and preventative medicine to specialized care for the treatment of injury or illness.
 Whether you are a local resident, or a visitor to our resort areas, you will find access to the highest quality healthcare at Colorado Mountain Medical.

 This location is officially smoke-free and tobacco-free.
 That means smoking cigarettes, e-cigarettes and vaping are prohibited in all areas of our campus.

 In the case of a medical emergency, call 911.
 Paramedics can deliver life-saving treatment on the way to the hospital.

 - Head trauma or skull fracture